EYLF Outcomes (Early Years Learning Framework) – Music and Movement

 The EYLF – Early Learning Outcomes

 We invite you to read our responses to the 5 early learning outcomes from the Australian Early Years Learning Framework (EYLF).

 Outcome 1: Children have a strong sense of identity

-Research has shown that toddlers interact with care, empathy and respect with other people of various ages who have shared songs dances in common with them.
-Songs/dances/ceremonies shared by a cultural group are critical for maintaining inter-dependence and resilience, and a strong sense of identity.
+Research has shown that toddlers interact positively with other people of various ages who have songs and dances in common with them.
+Songs/dances/ceremonies shared by a cultural group are critical for maintaining inter-dependence and resilience, and a strong sense of group identity.